bitwarden-labs/admin-scripts/Bash Scripts/README.md

   This script will automatically confirm all members that are still in "Need confirmation" state.
 For one-time run.

 - bwConfirmAcceptedPeopleSM.sh
   This script will automatically confirm all members who are still in the "Need confirmation" state.
 It uses Bitwarden Secrets Manager to store the API key and the Master Password.

-- bwConfirmAcceptedPeopleWPass.sh
+- bwConfirmAcceptedPeopleWPass.sh<br>
 This script will automatically confirm all members that are still in "Need confirmation" state.
 Read the comment in the script on how to store the master password encrypted.

 - bwDeleteAllCollections.sh